aurag-fouad/Gruphoo/README.md

 ## DEMO of the application

-You can watch a Demo of our application by downloading the Gruphoo Demo zip file, which contains a use case video of our application. **We highly recommend it** to get an idea of how the application looks.
+You can watch a Demo of our application by downloading the Gruphoo_DEMO.zip file, which contains a use case video of our application. **We highly recommend it** to get an idea of how the application looks.

 ## Download the Backend File